Fletch8/Find_The_Queen/README.md

 ### Necessary Deliverables

+* A working MVP (minium viable product) what is the absolute bare minimum functionality for you game, do not make it more complex until you've completed your MVP.
 * A **working game, built by you**, hosted somewhere on the internet
 * A **link to your hosted working game** in the URL section of your Github repo
 * A **git repository hosted on Github**, with a link to your hosted game, and frequent commits dating back to the very beginning of the project